 Arlington’s St. James Church has a wonderful Harvest Festival and huge Chicken Pie Supper frequented by travelers and locals alike.
 Worth coming to town for.

-There are also countless other concerts, lectures, performances, rummage sales, antiques auctions, local benefit chicken, ham and game suppers, polo matches, races, full moon hikes and festivals all year long.
+There are also countless other concerts, lectures, performances, rummage sales, antique auctions, local benefit chicken, ham and game suppers, polo matches, races, full moon hikes, and festivals all year long.

 For more local festival information

 The nearest airports are in Rutland (45 minutes north), with daily flights from Boston, and Albany (an hour and 15 minutes) with flights from all major cities.
 You can also fly into Bradley Airport in Connecticut (2 hours) or Manchester, New Hampshire (two and half hours).

 Amtrak’s service to Rutland is available from New York, Washington, and other points.
 Otherwise, the nearest train station is in Albany.

 You can reach Arlington from all points.
 Highway 91 runs north through central Massachusetts and up along the eastern border of Vermont.
 Take Exit 3 at Brattleboro and head west on Rt.
 9 to Bennington.
 Arlington is 15 minutes north of Bennington on Rt.
 7.

 Only a 4- hour drive from New York City, you can also access Arlington from the southwest via Rt.
 7 out of Albany, New York, or Rt.
 22, which runs north along the New York/Massachusetts border.
 Once in Bennington, head north on Rt.
 7.

 Vermont Transit Lines runs daily buses to and from New York environs that stop right in the center of Bennington, Arlington, and Manchester on Historic Rt.
 7A.
 For schedule info, call 802-442-4808 or 802-362-1226 or vermonttransit.com.